hbhasin/Boulder-2016-Bike-Share/Boulder 2016 Bike Share Data Exploration.md

 Using Checkout Month, Week Day and Hour numeric variables resulted in just 9 total features for regression modeling.

 Prior to applying the models a feature correlation was performed on all the features to see if any of the features were highly correlated to one another.
-As shown in Figure 23, there were no features that were correlated with each other.
+As shown in Figure 23, there were no features that were highly correlated with each other.

 ![](https://github.com/hbhasin/Boulder-2016-Bike-Share/blob/master/figures/Figure%2023.PNG)